strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 - `docker_tag` for [tagging existing images](#tagging-and-pushing-docker-images)
 - `docker_push` for [pushing images to a Docker registry](#tagging-and-pushing-docker-images)

-> *Note*: If you are having trouble running any of the Make commands it may help to run `mvn clean` and then `mvn install -DskipTests -DskipITs` before running the commands again.
+> *Note*: If you are having trouble running any of the Make commands it may help to run `mvn clean` and then `mvn install -DskipTests` before running the commands again.

 ### Java versions